-Iln critical supply chains, corporate due diligence is a particular challenge.
+In critical supply chains, corporate due diligence is a particular challenge.
 This is due to the complex tracing of raw material sources to ensure the necessary transparency.
-That is why we buy the lithium and cobalt for the BMW 530e Touring directly from the producers.
-These are key components that we make available to suppliers.
+That is why we buy the lithium for the BMW i5 directly from the producers.
+This is a key component that we make available to suppliers.
 In this way, the origin and extraction methods of the raw materials are fully traced.